yoanlcq/FerOS/realmode/doc.md

 #### Why does the OS hang when calling a C function ?
 The actual cause was that the global `const char hello3[]` was placed in the `rodata` section, which appeared after the boot signature.
-The answer was that the `rodata` section, for some reason, needs to be placed before the boot signature.
-Need to figure out why.
+The answer was that the `rodata` section, being after the 512 bytes of the boot sector, was not loaded in memory.
+Since memory was probably zeroed, the print_string routine returned early, but did not actually hang.

 ### linker.ld